katydecorah/katydecorah.github.io/adventures/_posts/2013-11-11-tea-wine-and-mud-pond.md

 ## Nassau Mud Pond Preserve

 On Monday, my boyfriend and I drove out to Nassau to explore the new Mud Pond Preserve.
-It was a 1.2 mile round trip through the woods, ending at an overlook of Mud Pond.
+It was an 1.2 mile round trip through the woods, ending at an overlook of Mud Pond.
 We were in and out in under 40 minutes.

-The view of the pond wasn't very clear, but the trail was decent.
+The view of the pond wasn't clear, but the trail was decent.
 The trailhead was well marked and included a large parking area.
 The trail is located at 591 Central Nassau Road next door to the town dump.

 <div class="photos">